revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary><b> Explanation </b></summary>

->If the element is stored in unspecified array index then ArrayIndexOutOfBoundsException will be occurred
+>If the element is stored in unspecified array index then ArrayIndexOutOfBoundsException will be occurred.

 </details>
 </details>